mrudorfer/jogramop-framework/README.md

 # A framework for joint grasp and motion planning in confined spaces

-This is a work by Martin Rudorfer, Jiri Hartvich, Vojtech Vonasek (Aston University, Birmingham, UK & Czech Technical University, Prague, CZ) and currently under review at RoMoCo'24.
+This is a work by Martin Rudorfer, Jiri Hartvich, Vojtech Vonasek (Aston University, Birmingham, UK & Czech Technical University, Prague, CZ) and was presented at the 13th International Workshop on Robot Motion and Control - RoMoCo'24.

 _**Abstract:**_
 Robotic grasping is a fundamental skill across